sawyersieja/ERC20-Template/README.md

 # ERC20 Token Template (Foundry + OpenZeppelin)

 This repository contains a clean, minimal scaffold for deploying ERC20 tokens using Foundry and OpenZeppelin.
 It is designed to be flexible and production-ready, providing a solid starting point for future coin/token projects.
+This is a barebones ERC20 implementation that I encourage other developers to expand on and customize for their preferences.
+The goal of this repo is to reduce the amount of time required to begin the process of creating an ERC20 for my future projects, as well as anyone else that wants to clone this repo.

 ---

 ## What This Repo Does

 * Deploys an ERC20-compliant token smart contract
-* Allows the contract owner to mint tokens to any wallet
+* Allows the contract creator to mint a fixed supply of a token
+* Upon contract creation, newly minted tokens are sent to the creator's address
 * Minimal and extendable template for creating new token projects quickly

 ---